AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 var condition = Condition<EntityClass>.On(x => x.TopLvlProperty.NestedList[3].MoreNestedProperty).EqualsTo(10);
 ```

-### Comparison with other attributes
+### Comparison with other properties

-The majority of DDB condition operations support comparison with other attributes instead of outside value.
+The majority of DynamoDB condition operations support comparison with other properties instead of an explicit value.
 You can pass an expression inside the operation method in the same way you do in `On(...)`:

 ```csharp
 var condition = Condition<EntityClass>.On(x => x.SomeProperty).EqualsTo(x => x.AnotherProperty);
 ```

-Some operations like `Between` accepts even combination of value and another property:
+Some operations like `Between` can even accept a combination of explicit values and properties:

 ```csharp
 var condition = Condition<EntityClass>.On(x => x.SomeProperty).EqualsTo(minValueVariable, x => x.MaxValueProperty);